apache/incubator-streampark-website/blog/11-streampark-usercase-tianyancha.md

 ## **Benefits derived**

 Apache StreamPark has brought us significant benefits,**mainly in its one-stop service capability, which enables business developers to complete the development, compilation, submission and management of Flink jobs** on a unified platform.
-It greatly saves our time on Flink job development and deployment, significantly improves development efficiency, and realizes full-process automation from user rights management to Git deployment, task submission, alerting, and automatic recovery, effectively solving the complexity of Apache Flink operation and maintenance.
+It greatly saves our time on Flink job development and deployment, significantly improves development efficiency, and realizes full-process automation from user rights management to Git deployment, task submission, alerting, and automatic recovery, effectively solving the complexity of Apache Flink® operation and maintenance.

 ![](/blog/tianyancha/earnings.png)